Living or moving to Spain Official Guidance

 You cannot use an International Driving Permit (IDP) instead of a Spanish licence.

-From 16 March 2023 you can drive using your valid UK or Gibraltar licence for 6 months.
+From 16 March 2023 you can drive using your valid UK or Gibraltar licence until 15 September.
 This is a temporary measure that the UK and Spanish governments have agreed.

 If you have a valid UK or Gibraltar driving licence

-If you were living in Spain before 16th March 2023, you can use your valid U.K or Gibraltar driving licence to drive in Spain for 6 months from this date.
+If you were living in Spain before 16th March 2023, you can use your valid UK or Gibraltar driving licence to drive in Spain for 6 months from this date (15 September).

 You will need to present a ‘check code’ from the DVLA, along with other documentation, at your appointment.
-If you have problems obtaining a check code, contact the DVLA on +44 300 083 0013 to ask for a Certificate of Entitlement.
+If you have problems obtaining a check code, contact the DVLA on +44 300 083 0013.

 If your licence was issued in Northern Ireland, read Northern Ireland government guidance to obtain the check code.
 If you have problems obtaining a check code,